npm/cli/docs/content/using-npm/config.md

 #### `auth-type`

 * Default: "legacy"
-* Type: "legacy", "sso", "saml", or "oauth"
+* Type: "legacy", "webauthn", "sso", "saml", or "oauth"
-* DEPRECATED: This method of SSO/SAML/OAuth is deprecated and will be removed in a future version of npm in favor of web-based login.
+* DEPRECATED: The SSO/SAML/OAuth methods are deprecated and will be removed in a future version of npm in favor of web-based login.

 What authentication strategy to use with `adduser`/`login`.

+Pass `webauthn` to use a web-based login.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->